jpreyesm03/DogApp/README.md

 # DogApp

 DogApp is an Android application designed to connect dog owners and dog walkers while providing additional features for dog care and breeding.
 Developed using Object-Oriented Programming (OOP) principles in Java and Android Studio, DogApp aims to simplify pet management and enhance the dog-owning experience.
+All the main activities can be found [here](app/src/main/java/be/kuleuven/gt/dogapp)

 ## Features